Creetown Initiative Consultancy Team

-Andrew Ward is Creetown Initiative’s lead officer and Senior Projects Manager who manages the charity, including its eleven staff, on a day to day basis as well as leading on numerous projects.
+Andrew Ward is Creetown Initiative’s lead officer and Senior Projects Manager who manages the charity, including its twelve staff, on a day to day basis as well as leading on numerous projects.
 Andrew has extensive knowledge and experience regarding Business Planning, Feasibility Studies, Consultation, Financial Management, Marketing, Heritage, Arts, Youth, Community Regeneration Training/Skills Gap Assessment and Charity Governance.

 Andrew has an impressive fund raising track record securing over £3m for local and Scotland wide projects.
 He has also helped to reorganise a number of organisations in order to give them the capacity to develop, grow and manage successful projects.
 These include credit unions, sports clubs, community groups, children’s health charities and social enterprises.

 Rebecca Giblin is Senior Project Officer at Creetown Initiative.
 She is part of the consultancy team working on community consultations, feasibility studies, business and financial planning, governance, marketing and project planning.
 She has a background in fundraising and has raised funds for a range of activities, including Wigtown Book Festival, Heriot-Watt University research and University of Edinburgh capital projects achieved through statutory funding, trusts and foundations and via corporate sponsorship.
 Projects for Creetown Initiative include overseeing the Ferry Friends project, assisting the Ballantrae Trust on community development work and contributing to the development of the new performing arts venue in Creetown.
 Her marketing and communication skills have been developed most locally at Spring Fling, DG Unlimited and Sleeping Giants Community Development and include devising strategy, managing relationships and audience development.